 Pregnant women can also hurt their back in a similar way to a non-pregnant woman.
-This can be caused for example; by stepping off a kerb, lifting something, or a fall or slip.
+This can be caused, for example, by stepping off a kerb, lifting something, or a fall or slip.
 An old low back or pelvic injury can also re-occur due to added stress on the body.
-So an accurate diagnosis of your back pain or pelvic pain is always required.
+So always see your Osteopath an accurate diagnosis of your back pain or pelvic pain is always required.

 Hormonal changes may also be a contributing factor to low back pain.
 Relaxin is a hormone released during pregnancy and may cause ligaments and the sacroiliac joints in the pelvis to become lax, offering less support to the overall spine.

-Changes in circulation and fluid retention may also be a contributing factor to back pain, especially when the pain is worse at night and can wake the patient up.
-When lying down the growing fetus can push on the vena cava, and combined with fluid retention can cause venous congestion in the lumbar and pelvic area, causing pain.
+Changes in circulation and fluid retention may also contribute to back pain, especially when the pain is worse at night and can wake the patient up.
+When lying down, the growing fetus can push on the vena cava, and combined with fluid retention; it can cause venous congestion in the lumbar and pelvic area, causing pain.

 Psychological stress during pregnancy can also have its part to play in low back pain.
-Stress responses can be caused by issues in the home, workplace, or simply by patients catastrophising their back pain event, whether real or perceived, leading to more pain and inflammation.
-Some patients also receive poor information regarding their back pain, the treatment options available, and future prognosis, which can add significantly to their stress levels, and hence impede their recovery.
+Issues in the home, the workplace can cause stress responses, or simply by patients catastrophising their back pain event, whether real or perceived, leading to more pain and inflammation.
+Some patients also receive poor information regarding their back pain, the treatment options available, and future prognosis, which can significantly affect their stress levels and impede their recovery.

 How is Low Back Pain Diagnosed During Pregnancy?

-It is essential for pregnant patients to get an accurate diagnosis of their low back pain whilst pregnant.
+Pregnant patients need to get an accurate diagnosis of their low back pain whilst pregnant.
 This will then inform the treatment process.
 A full case history and hands-on examination of their spine will always be required.
-A diagnosis from a healthcare provider over the phone is not acceptable, and can only result in an inaccurate diagnosis and untold stress for the patient.
+A diagnosis from a healthcare provider over the phone is not acceptable and can only result in an inaccurate diagnosis and untold stress for the patient.

 What Treatments Are Available For Back Pain?

-Osteopathic treatment is a safe, gentle and drug-free approach used to help ease aches and pains in pregnant women and address issues of low back pain and pelvic girdle pain.
+Osteopathic treatment is a safe, gentle and drug-free approach used to help ease aches and pains in pregnant women and address low back pain and pelvic girdle pain issues.

 Osteopaths take a holistic approach, beginning with a detailed medical history and a thorough examination of the spine.
 Once a diagnosis has been confirmed, a treatment plan will be devised and tailored to the patient’s specific needs.

-Osteopathic treatment consists of a range of hands-on manual techniques, which may include soft tissue stretching, spinal manipulation, resisted ‘muscle energy’ stretches and exercise prescription.
+Osteopathic treatment consists of a range of hands-on manual techniques, including soft tissue stretching, spinal manipulation, resisted ‘muscle energy’ stretches and exercise prescription.
 Osteopaths always look to address the underlying cause of the pain, and as such, often treat areas remote from the symptomatic area.

-At Better Health Osteopathy, we treat pregnant women on a daily basis and find that osteopathic treatment can result in significant improvements in patients’ low back and pelvic girdle pain.
-We always try to avoid the use of crutches and wheelchairs as this could possibly impact on the overall health of the patient.
+At Better Health Osteopathy, we treat pregnant women daily and find that osteopathic treatment can significantly improve patients’ low back and pelvic girdle pain.
+We always try to avoid the use of crutches and wheelchairs as this could impact the patient’s overall health.

 Osteopathic treatment also aims to avoid the use of medications for pain relief.
 However, on occasion, some pregnant patients may need some pain relief assistance, but patients should always consult their healthcare provider/ GP before taking any medication.